Tiago Ilori: Return to Sporting

 On 29 January 2019, Ilori returned to Sporting for an undisclosed fee, with the player signing a four-and-a-half-year contract.
 During most of his spell, he played second-fiddle to Sebastián Coates and Jérémy Mathieu.

 Ilori joined FC Lorient on 1 February 2021, on loan until 30 June.
 In August, in a similar deal, he moved to Boavista FC.

 In July 2022, still owned by Sporting, Ilori signed a one-year loan deal with F.C.
 Paços de Ferreira.
 In August 2023, he left the Estádio José Alvalade after his contract expired.

 Later career

 Ilori returned to Portugal and its capital on 30 December 2023, agreeing to a six-month contract at C.F.
 Os Belenenses of the Liga Portugal 2.
 On 25 March 2025, he moved to the Georgian Erovnuli Liga with FC Dila Gori on a deal until the end of the season.

+On 10 December 2025, Ilori was an unused substitute as Dila won the Georgian Cup by defeating FC Iberia 1999 3–1; his compatriot Pedro Mendes took part in the match.